-Each resident is provided with a room/apartment/suite key(s) upon move in to the residence hall, which they are responsible for returning when they move out at the end of the academic year.
+Each resident (with the exception of certain minors living in graduate housing) is provided with a room/apartment/suite key(s) upon move in to their MIT housing assignment, which they are responsible for returning when they move out at the end of the academic year/license agreement.

-- Keys will only be issued to the student assigned to a specific room.
-MIT staff are not permitted to issue a key to a friend, family member, or designee.
-Students are prohibited from giving their keys to anyone else.
+- Keys will only be issued to the authorized residents of the assigned housing.
+MIT staff are not permitted to issue a key to a friend, family member, or designee, unless otherwise stated below.
+Residents are prohibited from giving their keys to anyone who is not an authorized occupant (as defined below).

 - Residents are prohibited from duplicating room, apartment, or house keys, or possessing a master key.
 Residents may be subject to severe disciplinary action for unauthorized use of keys.